gear-foundation/gear-wiki/docs/node/node-faq.md

 ## I've configured the node as a service.
 How can I update it?

-You just need to replace the node executable (`gear-node`) with the latest version and restart the execution.
-For example, if your Linux executable is located at `/root/gear-node` you are to run:
+You just need to replace the node executable (`gear`) with the latest version and restart the execution.
+For example, if your Linux executable is located at `/root/gear` you are to run:

 ```shell
 wget https://get.gear.rs/gear-nightly-linux-x86_64.tar.xz